 Candidates for all doctoral degrees are required to demonstrate high-level competence in the use of the English language, including reading, writing, and speaking, as part of the language and communication requirements for the doctorate.
 Graduate programs are expected to establish mechanisms for assessing and improving competence of both domestic and international students.
 Assessments should include pieces of original writing.
-Programs and advisers should identify any deficiencies before or at the candidacy examination and direct students into appropriate remedial activities.
+Programs and advisers should identify any deficiencies before or at the qualifying examination and direct students into appropriate remedial activities.
 Competence must be formally attested by the program before the doctoral candidate's comprehensive examination is scheduled.
 (Note: Passage of the minimal TOEFL or IELTS requirement does not demonstrate the level of competence expected of a doctoral degree candidate and for conferral of a doctorate from Penn State.)
 All Ph.D. students must pass the English Competency Examination.
-The Food Science Department defines the level of speaking competency as the ability to convey scientific and general information in an understandable manner, and the level of writing competency as the ability to relate scientific information in clear and easy-to-understand language that uses correct English grammar, syntax, spelling and punctuation.
+The Food Science Department defines the level of speaking competency as the ability to relate scientific information in an understandable manner, and the level of writing competency as the ability to relate scientific information.
 All Ph.D. students must take this exam, including domestic and international students.